-Deep Tissue Massage - While similar to Swedish Massage, Deep Tissue Massage relieves chronic tension by using more pressure to focuse on the deepest layers of muscle tissue and tendons.
+Deep Tissue Massage - While similar to Swedish massage, deep tissue massage relieves chronic tension by using more pressure to focus on the deepest layers of muscle tissue and tendons.

 Cranial-sacral Therapy - A very gentle, non-invasive form of bodywork that releases compression to the bones of the head, spinal column and sacrum.

-Prenatal Massage - For the Mom-to-Be, massage during pregnancy is a wonderful way to relieve many of the discomforts of pregnancy such as backaches, leg cramps and stiff neck.
+Prenatal Massage - For the mom-to-be, massage during pregnancy is a wonderful way to relieve many of the discomforts of pregnancy such as backaches, leg cramps and a stiff neck.

 Medical massage - An outcome-based massage used to treat a specific targeted area.